codeHui/python_hk_event_search/README.md

 ## Contributing

-We welcome contributions!
-Please feel free to fork the repository, submit issues, and send pull requests.
+Please feel free give it a star, fork the repository, and send pull requests.
 Join the discussion in the Discussions tab.

 ## License

 This project is licensed under the MIT License.

-## Acknowledgements

-Thanks to all contributors and the open-source community for their support.

 ## Contact